 (4) A consumer seeking supply under Tariff C2 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

 [Clause 8 inserted in Gazette 26 Mar 2010 p.
-1183-4.]
+1183-4; amended in Gazette 24 Jun 2011 p.
+2496.]

 9. Tariff D2 (special tariff for certain premises)